-In some cases the surgery requires that the person be completely under general anesthesia during the procedure and in other cases where only a local anesthetic is used to numb the gums, the injection of the anesthetic medication can be somewhat uncomfortable.
+In some cases, the surgery requires that the person be completely under general anesthesia during the operation.
+In other cases, when a local anesthetic is used to numb the gums, the injection of the anesthetic medication can be somewhat uncomfortable.

 During surgery, the dental surgeon uses sterile equipment, including instruments and slings, to reduce the risk of infection.